Kamil-Kuk/calc-app/README.md

 # CalcApp

+Please visit demo site: https://kamil-kuk-calc-app.netlify.app

-This is a repository for a simple app written for `Angular` course.
+This is a repository for a calculator app written for `Angular` course.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

-## Setup

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 # Scope of functionality
 This app allow the user to basic arythmetic operations, such as: